catalyst/moodle-mod_hvp/MOBILE.md

 ### CRON handler
 Any changes to the mobile (not web) CRON handler require the user to log out and back in again.

+### Unique ids
+Whenever querying elements inside of the template, always use a unique identifier.
+This avoid a race condition where the previous activities javascript may still be running while the new activity loads, causing it to behave unexpectedly.